 Next, tap the plug icon next to 'that' to set the action.
 For example, you could set your Hue lights to flash when the Alexa timer reaches zero.
 Congratulations, you have created your first IFTTT applet.

 Recording and troubleshooting

-Once you have set up and switched on the applets you want to use, the IFTTT app keeps a track of when they work, and logs any errors if they fail.
-You can also have IFTTT send you an automate email each time an applet works, just to double-check.
+Once you have set up and switched on the applets you want to use, the IFTTT app keeps track of when they work and logs any errors if they fail.
+You can also have IFTTT send you an automated email each time an applet works to double-check.
 You will likely want to disable this once it is working correctly.

 IFTTT's move to let applet writers make their recipes public has helped users find more IFTTT applets than ever before.
-You can also look at review some of these other IFTTT smart home applets from warming up your bed, to using Google Home as a note-taker.
+You can also review some of these other IFTTT smart home applets, from warming up your bed to using Google Home as a note-taker.

 HomeSeer HomeTroller PRO Smart Home Controller Hub | Locally Managed Automation | Also Compatible with Alexa, Google Home & IFTTT

 a video on what you need to know before buying a smart home systemGearBrain